Children of the Windrush Generation: the pioneering DJs who paved the way for UK dance music

 All well and good, but what’s this got to do with DJ Mag?
 Well, it just so happens that some of the children of the Windrush generation played a hugely significant part in building the UK dance scene — just as their parents had helped bolster the post-war infrastructure.
 Lately though, as anyone who follows the news will know, some older folk have been caught up in the current government’s ‘hostile environment’ policy which has, disgracefully, led to people being deported or not allowed to access the NHS after living, working and paying taxes in the UK for forty or fifty years, or more.

 It’s a shameful episode in recent British history, one that has developed while writing this piece — claiming the scalp of former Home Secretary Amber Rudd, caught out lying to Parliament about immigration targets.
-But we want to celebrate the immense contribution of some of the Children Of Windrush black and mixed-race British DJs in helping build our electronic music scene.
+But we want to celebrate the immense contribution of some of the Children Of Windrush – Black and mixed-race British DJs who helped build our electronic music scene.

 “My parents came in ’55 and ’56,” says music legend Norman Jay MBE.
 “They didn’t come on the Windrush itself but they came from [Caribbean country] Grenada.
 They both ended up living in Notting Hill, funnily enough, and working in and around northwest London.